-If you are converting an existing trading business into a co-operative, this section gives you and important overview as there are a number of important HR issues for you to consider.
+If you are converting an existing trading business into a co-operative, there are a number of important HR issues for you to consider.

 In some situations, the obligations of the previous employer become those of the new employer.
 You will need to find out whether your conversion is covered by the Transfer of Undertakings (Protection of Employment) Regulations 2006 (commonly referred to as TUPE).

 TUPE deals with the rights of employees and the obligations of the new employer upon any transfer.